- Declaration of co-ownership : Constituting act of the co-ownership

 This is a key legal document.
 Its publication gives rise to the co-ownership and the syndicate.
 Look at the different aspects of the declaration of co-ownership.

 The Board of Directors manages the affairs of the syndicate of co-owners, so that it can operate in accordance with the law and the declaration of co-ownership.
+All decisions concerning the syndicate, co-ownership or the immovable which is not under the jurisdiction of the meeting of co-owners, are the competence of the board of directors.
 Its main role is to ensure the preservation of the immovable.
 As a general rule, it is the decision-making body that ensures the maintenance of its common portions.
 If necessary, it must undertake the necessary work to ensure its sustainability.

 The declaration of co-ownership includes the set of rules ensuring the efficient organization of a co-ownership.
 Its knowledge by the members of the board of directors and by each co-owner is essential to the proper operation of the co-ownership.
 This co-owners reference document is consulted, for example, in the case of work.
 For a promisor-buyer, the declaration of co-ownership contains a wealth of useful information regarding the conditions of use and enjoyment of the private and common portions.
 Hence the necessity of reading this document before buying, to avoid unpleasant surprises, especially as to the use one intends to make of his private portion.